ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 --------------------------------------

 For a steep landing approach, the limitation is how well you can maintain your desired airspeed.
-This is determined by your aircraft's ability to create reverse thrust (motor+prop thrust ability) and its resistance to slowing down (aircraft mass).
+This is determined by your aircraft's ability to create reverse thrust (motor+prop thrust or airbrake drag ability) and its resistance to slowing down (aircraft mass).
 In many cases extreme steepness is unnecessary, but possible.
 With an over-sized motor and lightweight aircraft you can come in as steep as 60 degrees.